PaciStardust/HOSCY/README.md

 	- Sending out OSC data
 	- Creation of your own OSC command sequences
 	- Support for **[OSCQuery](https://github.com/vrchat-community/vrc-oscquery-lib)**
-	- Counters for any parameter
+	- Counters for any parameter and AFK detection
 - **Media control** using Voice:
 	- Simple and non-intrusive "Now Playing" display